Drovosek01/adobe-packager/README.md

    - to do this, go to the repository folder in the terminal and run this command `chmod +x ccdl.command`

-5. In the Finder click 2 times on the `ccdl.command` file and follow the prompts in the terminal
+5. In the Finder double click on the `ccdl.command` file and follow the prompts in the terminal

 ## Known issues

 - Unable to download the Adobe Acrobat installer
-- For Photoshop (and possibly some other applications), only the Intel version of the application installer is downloaded
 - When using a link to download a v5 xml file the script crashes

 ## To Do

 - [ ] Find a way to download Adobe Acrobat
-- [ ] Find a way to download Photoshop native for ARM
 - [ ] Fix the script for downloading applications via xml v5
 - [ ] Find the difference between xml v5 and v4
 - [ ] Refactoring the script - split it into different files